faceit/frontend-coding-challenge/CHALLENGE.md

 ## Prerequisites

-- Clone this repository to your machine
+- Clone this repository to your machine.
-- Select the branch (depending on the language you want to work with)
-  - The `master` branch is based on TypeScript.
+- Do not change the repository structure.
+If you change it, let us know why in the README.
+- Write the code you are usually writing.
+Avoid writing sketchy code.
+We can't evaluate how good you are if the code is not good.
+- In case of any questions regarding the challenge, please, contact a member of the hiring team who shared this challenge with you.

 ## Introduction

-You are given a prepared SPA project that was bootstrapped with Create React App.
-The app must render a list of tournaments from a fake REST API (included in the project).
-New tournaments can be created and tournaments should be searchable (search functionality must be optimised with performance in mind), editable and deletable through the fake REST API.
-A theme and a few basic elements such as headings, button and input have already been created for you.
+This is a minimally structured Create React App SPA project.
+The project includes:

+- A theme.
+- Basic components that are meant to be used by you.
+(If we don't mention the components here, we will see if the candidate is able to find them after we've told the candidate that there are some components for use).
+- A fake REST API.

 ![preview](.github/preview.gif)

 ### Notes

+- Challenge _must_ be implemented on TypeScript.
 - Redux _must_ be used for data fetching.
-- Alternatively to `styled-components`, you may use [CSS/CSS Modules/Sass provided by CRA](https://create-react-app.dev/docs/adding-a-stylesheet).
 - Any _open-source_ library is allowed to be used.
-- It should take around 2 hours to complete, max 3.
+- Completion duration: about 3 hours.

 ## Tasks